I am an assistant professor at the University of Cambridge. My fields of research are econometrics, network econometrics, and machine learning.

 Asymptotic Theory Under Network Stationarity

-This paper develops an asymptotic theory for network data based on the concept of network stationarity that explicitly relates the network topology to the dependence among network entities.
-The framework utilizes a classifier function to assign classes to vertex pairs, and network stationarity assumes that conditional covariances depend only on the assigned class.
-An asymptotic theory is developed for a growing network, including laws of large numbers, an autocovariance function consistency result, and a central limit theorem, where a large portion of assumptions is random graph regularity conditions, particularly those on class sizes.
-The weak dependence assumptions use conditional strong mixing adapted to networks.
-The proposed framework is illustrated through an application to microfinance data of Indian villages.
+This paper develops an asymptotic theory for network data based on the concept of network stationarity, explicitly linking network topology with the dependence between network entities.
+Each pair of entities is assigned a class based on a bivariate graph statistic.
+Network stationarity assumes that conditional covariances depend only on the assigned class.
+The asymptotic theory, developed for a growing network, includes laws of large numbers, consistent autocovariance function estimation, and a central limit theorem.
+A significant portion of the assumptions concerns random graph regularity conditions, particularly those related to class sizes.
+Weak dependence assumptions use conditional alpha-mixing adapted to networks.
+The proposed framework is illustrated through an application to microfinance data from Indian villages.

 Chi-Square Goodness-of-Fit Tests for Conditional Distributions (with Miguel A. Delgado)